bratpeki/modern-milkytracker-guide/docs/ui.md

 I'll use shortcuts to indicate keyboard actions, such as `Ctrl+S`.
 Keep in mind that `Ctrl` is the control key, `Sh` is the shift key, `Spc` is the space bar and `Alt` is, well, the alt key!
+All the listed keyboard actions apply to the **FastTracker II edit mode**.

 Also, I'll be covering the various elements of the UI by covering the elements you'll be using commonly, and then the rest.